tanu-chahal/Question-Paper-Generator/README.md

 # Question Paper Generator

 This is a simple Question Paper Generator application that allows you to generate question papers based on the total marks and difficulty distribution.
-The project consists of a backend server and a frontend user interface.
+The project consists of a backend server and a small frontend user interface.

 ## Preview